-Incidence is the number of new lung cancer cases diagnosed each year.
-The rate of new lung cancer cases in Tennessee is 77.2, higher than the national rate of 63.0, and ranks 48th among all states, placing it in the below average tier.
+The rate of new lung cancer cases in Tennessee is 75.5 and significantly higher than the national rate of 59.6.
+It ranks 47th among all states, placing it in the below average tier.

 5-Year Survival Rate